alterwear/arduino-firmware/README.md

 1. We successfully uploaded to launchpad via TI CCSTUDIO.
 2. We got paul's demo code + libraries compiling on both Windows and Mac.
 3. We updated the github repo for our branch of paul's code to have a more sensicle layout.
-4. Still getting upload errors on both Windows and Mac.
+4. ~~Still getting upload errors on both Windows and Mac.~~ FIXED!
+See 5.
-     a.
-Windows: tilib: MSP430_Initailize: Could not find MSP-FET430UIF on specified COM port (that's a [debugging interface](http://www.ti.com/tool/MSP-FET430UIF) that it shouldn't actually need, according to this [forum post](https://e2e.ti.com/support/microcontrollers/msp430/f/166/t/264967?Error-Could-not-find-MSP-FET430UIF-on-specified-COM-port#pi320098=1)).
+    1. Windows: tilib: MSP430_Initailize: Could not find MSP-FET430UIF on specified COM port (that's a [debugging interface](http://www.ti.com/tool/MSP-FET430UIF) that it shouldn't actually need, according to this [forum post](https://e2e.ti.com/support/microcontrollers/msp430/f/166/t/264967?Error-Could-not-find-MSP-FET430UIF-on-specified-COM-port#pi320098=1)).
-     b.
-Mac: Unable to find .hex file, but it's there and readable (same error as [this post](https://forum.43oh.com/topic/13296-mac-no-such-file-or-directory-when-uploading/)).
+    2. Mac: Unable to find .hex file, but it's there and readable (same error as [this post](https://forum.43oh.com/topic/13296-mac-no-such-file-or-directory-when-uploading/)).
+5. Switched over to using [PlatformIO for VSCode](https://docs.platformio.org/en/latest/ide/vscode.html#installation), [rearranged the libraries](https://www.dropbox.com/s/0twl3np2yw8q0iv/Screenshot%202018-10-11%2017.31.50.png?dl=0) according to the VSCode readme, and it uploaded w/ success!
+Need to confirm that it was *actually* successful (w/ blink?), then continue testing the fresh HW.

 #### 15 Aug 2018